 Selling Long Guns in Michigan

-The laws for buying long guns is a bit simpler.
+The laws for buying long guns from a licensed dealer is a bit simpler.
 To buy/sell a long gun, you must:

 - Be 18 or older;